-Which children are being vaccinated and why?
+Covid: Which children are being vaccinated and why?

 - In the EU - France, the Netherlands and Italy have begun jabbing children

-- Germany decided to start giving the Pfizer jab to over 12s but only if they have pre-existing medical conditions
+- Germany decided to start giving the Pfizer jab to over 12s with pre-existing medical conditions

 - The US is recommending that all over-12s be vaccinated, citing a rare but serious illness (Inflammatory Multisystem Syndrome) that can occur after being infected by Covid